Shifat-Ali/toxic-comment-classification/README.md

 Throughout this project, I gained a deeper understanding of:
 - Preprocessing pipelines (removing punctuation, stopwords, stemming)
-- Using TF-IDF vectorization and CountVectorizer to convert text into features
+- Using CountVectorizer and Custom Embeddings to convert text into features
-- Training classification models like Logistic Regression and Multinomial Naive Bayes
+- Using LSTM with custom loss function as model
 - Handling **multi-label classification**, as each comment can belong to multiple toxicity classes
 - Evaluating models with confusion matrices, classification reports, and accuracy/F1 scores
 - Visualizing class imbalance and exploring correlation between labels